arm61/pylj/docs/source/placement.rst

 pylj.placement
 ==============

-Placing an initial configuration: the square lattice and Metropolis insertion.
+Placing an initial configuration: the square lattice, the triangular lattice and Metropolis insertion.

 .. automodule:: pylj.placement
     :members: